M.A. Literature Resources

 • An integrative/synthesis essay, calling upon the candidate to provide a critical integration or synthesis of the 6 works from that field's list.
 The synthesis might be thematic, structural, analytic, theoretical etc. in nature and include contextual research.

-• A “quotation collage” researched from at least 12 texts from that field’s reading list.
-In addition to a list of quotations, students will provide a short (2-3 page) narrative explaining
+• A quotation collage researched from at least 12 texts from that area’s reading list.
+In addition to a list of quotations, students will provide a short (2-3 page) critical interpretive narrative explaining why the particular quotations have been chosen and their relation to one another.

 Procedure for Oral Examination